-Sony has stuck with 24Mp for the A7 III and on the basis of one of our recent Twitter polls, I think that will be a popular decision giving a nice balance between file size and detail capture (and noise control).
+Sony has stuck with a 24Mp sensor for the A7 III.
+On the basis of one of our recent Twitter polls, I think this will be a popular decision.
+It gives a nice balance between file size and detail capture.
 It also maintains the separation between the A7 Mark III and the A7R Mark III.

-Although the sensor is backside-illuminated (BSI), it’s not the same sensor as is in the A9, but there is a front-end LSI which Sony says doubles the readout speed from the sensor.
-According to Sony, this results in the focusing in low light being almost twice the speed of the A7 II in low light and the focus tracking is twice as fast.
+Although the sensor is backside-illuminated (BSI), it’s not the same sensor as is in the A9.
+However, there is a front-end LSI which Sony says doubles the readout speed from the A7 III’s sensor.
+According to Sony, this results in the focusing in low light being almost twice the speed of the A7 II’s.
+In addition, the focus tracking is twice as fast.

-The sensor and processing engine enable an overall sensitivity range of ISO 50-204,800, indicating that the A7 III should perform well in low light.
+The sensor and processing engine enable an overall sensitivity range of ISO 50-204,800.
+That indicates that the A7 III should perform well in low light.
 In fact, Sony is claiming a 1.5EV improvement in image quality overall.

-Sony’s 5-axis optical in-body image stabilisation is on hand and is claimed to give a 5EV extension in the hand-holdable shutter speed.
+Sony’s 5-axis optical in-body image stabilisation is on hand.
+It’s claimed to give a 5EV extension in the hand-holdable shutter speed.

-The Sony A9’s autofocus (AF) system is phenomenal and while the A7 III doesn’t have exactly the same system (that would require the same sensor), it has the same 693-point phase detection points and 425 contrast AF points.
+The Sony A9’s autofocus (AF) system is phenomenal.
+While the A7 III doesn’t have exactly the same system (that would require the same sensor), it has the same 693-point phase detection points and 425 contrast AF points.

-These points cover 93% of the imaging area, making it easier than with the A7 II to track moving subjects.
+These points cover 93% of the imaging area.
+This makes it easier than with the A7 II to track moving subjects.
 In addition, the system is sensitive down to -3EV, which means it should be effective in low light.

 There’s also Sony’s Eye AF mode that helps you target the most important part of a portrait subject.

 Sony has given the A7 III a maximum continuous shooting rate of 10fps.
-As with the A7R III when it shoots at 10fps, there is a brief blackout at this rate with the A7 III, if you want a continuous live view feed the rate can be dropped to 8fps.
+As with the A7R III when it shoots at 10fps, there is a brief blackout with the A7 III.
+Dropping the rate to 8fps gives a continuous live view feed.

 With a fast card installed, the A7 III can shoot at 10fps for 177 Standard jpeg images, 89 compressed raw images or 40 uncompressed raw images.
-Furthermore, it’s possible to shoot at 10fps using the mechanical or the electronic shutter, so the camera can be made silent if necessary.
+Furthermore, it’s possible to shoot at 10fps using the mechanical or the electronic shutter.
+This means you can shoot silently at 10fps if necessary.

 The A7 III is capable of recording 4K (3840 x 2160) footage to a memory card at 30p/25p and 60Mbps or 100Mbsp.
 There’s also S-Log2 and S-Log3 available for recording flat footage ready for grading, and a Hybrid Log-Gamma (HLG) picture profile is provided for displaying video direct from the camera on HDR (HLG) compatible televisions.

-When the camera is set to record 4K video it uses full pixel readout without pixel binning so it gathers around 2.4x as much data as is needed for 4K movies.
+When the camera is set to record 4K video it uses full pixel readout without pixel binning.
+This means it gathers around 2.4x as much data as is needed for 4K movies.
 It then oversamples the files to produce 4K footage with better depth and dynamic range.